NVIDIA/TensorRT-LLM/examples/llm-api/README.md

-# High-level API
+# LLM API
-We are working on a Python high-level API(HLAPI) for LLM workflow, which is still in incubation and may change later.
+We are working on a Python high-level API(LLMAPI) for LLM workflow, which is still in incubation and may change later.
 Here we show you a preview of how it works and how to use it.

 Note that the APIs are not stable and we appreciate your patience and understanding as we improve this API.

-## HLAPI Supported Model
+## LLM API Supported Model
 * LLaMA (including variants Mistral, Mixtral, InternLM)
 * GPT (including variants Starcoder-1/2, Santacoder)
 * Gemma-1/2